 - Uniqueness: No one wants to open the guide and read the same old tips that everyone else is sharing on the Web during recent years.
 Make sure that your content offers something not-so-obvious but practical to your readers.

-Quality evergreen content keeps getting traffic not just because you've made it that way.
-It still need revisions and face lifts from time to time.
+Quality evergreen content keeps getting traffic not just because you’ve made it that way.
+It still needs revisions and facelifts from time to time.

 You may notice that it started dropping somewhere in February 2019.
 But after some updates done in February, the traffic went up again and still going strong.